ngllsq/sql_projects/README.md

-# Day 01 - Piscine SQL
+# Day 02 - Piscine SQL

-## _First steps working with sets and JOINs in SQL_
+## _Deep diving into JOINs in SQL_

-Resume: Today you will see how to get needed data based on sets constructions and simple JOINs
+Resume: Today you will see how to get needed data based on different structures JOINs

 ## Contents